Easter egg dyes with all-natural ingredients and flower stencils! Sounds lovely!

-We covered all of these with water in their individual pots and let boil for about 15 minutes.
+We covered all of these with water in their individual pots and let them boil for about 15 minutes.
 After boiling we added 2 tablespoons of vinegar.
 Our son hated this part because he hates the smell of vinegar.
-We set the hard boiled eggs gently into the homemade dye and left them overnight in the fridge.
+We set the hard-boiled eggs gently into the homemade dye and left them overnight in the fridge.

 Easter Egg Dyes with All Natural Ingredients